Tax planning for the self-employed

 - Purchase depreciable business equipment, furnishings, and vehicles this year

-- Deduct the appropriate portion of business meals, travel, and entertainment expenses
+- Deduct the appropriate portion of business meals and travel expenses

 - Write off any bad business debts